Related Subjects:

 ⚠️ Key Exam Pearl

-Think of type 3c diabetes when a patient develops diabetes with a history of pancreatitis, pancreatic cancer, pancreatic surgery, cystic fibrosis or pancreatic exocrine insufficiency.
+💡 Think of type 3c diabetes when diabetes occurs with a history of pancreatitis, pancreatic cancer, pancreatic surgery, cystic fibrosis, haemochromatosis or pancreatic exocrine insufficiency.

-NICE advises that people with chronic pancreatitis should have HbA1c monitored at least every 6 months, as their lifetime risk of diabetes may be very high.
+NICE advises that people with chronic pancreatitis should have HbA1c monitored at least every 6 months, because diabetes risk is high.

 🩺 Clinical Features